21 February 2022 update

 Application has gone to the Secretary of State for Environment, Food and Rural Affairs for consent to carry out the works on Horsell Common.

-Preparation for trial holes to investigate the position and depth of utility services by the end of September, dates to be confirmed.
+Preparation for trial holes to investigate the position and depth of utility services by the end of September.

 9 August update